TmacP/TmacP.github.io/content/blog/The Duty of Software.md

 ---
-title: "The Duty of Simplicity"
+title: "The Duty of Software"
 date: 2024-06-18T00:00:00Z
 draft: false
 ---